-The history of how Spam conquered Hawaii is actually up for interpretation.
+The history of Spam in Hawaii is actually up for interpretation.
 Some say that it dates back to the Second World War, where provisions like Spam were necessary for troops and easy to transport, henceforth becoming rampant and popular in Hawaii with lots of left-over stock to enjoy.
 Others suggest it dates back to the plantation days, as an easy alternative to meat which wasn’t always available.
-And others yet suggest that Spam just plain goes well with rice – another Hawaiian specialty.
+And others yet suggest that Spam simply goes well with rice – another Hawaiian specialty.

-So in the spirit of adopting various cuisines around the world wholeheartedly, I decided to make a valiant attempt with Spam – Hawaiian style.
+So in the spirit of adopting various cuisines around the world wholeheartedly, I decided to make a valiant attempt with Spam in Hawaii.